The H. E. Huntington’s San Marino Ranch, Southern California

 Gentlemen’s Retreat

-The Billard Room/Bowling Alley was decorated like a Gentlemen’s Hunting Lodge with taxidermy birds & Spanish-Style décor.
-It had lovely Autumnal colors of red, yellow, & terra cotta.
+The Billards Room/Bowling Alley was decorated like a Gentlemen’s Hunting Lodge with taxidermy birds & Spanish-Style décor.
+A place Henry “Edwards” Huntington & his friends could go to smoke a cigar & have a glass of whiskey.
+It was decorated with lovely Autumnal colors of red, yellow, Naples yellow (creamy yellow-white) & terra cotta.
 In the winter mornings or afternoons, the Huntington’s footmen or parlor maid could have lit a nice fire in the fireplace with the brass andirons.
 They had a pair of iron & brass andirons at the fireplace.
 Maybe a whiskey, a sherry, or a hot toddy to warm up their house guests.

 Spanish Hacienda Decor